-The following universal accessibility tools can be provided to any student and are available either an embedded tool (contained within the computer testing program) or as a non-embedded tool (student uses a tangible tool such as a Thesaurus or paper dictionary).
+The following universal accessibility tools can be provided to any student and are available either as an embedded tool (contained within the computer testing program) or as a non-embedded tool (student uses a tangible tool such as a Thesaurus or paper dictionary).
 These tools may require the student to be provided with extended time in order to make use of the tool.
-These universal accessibility tools are to be provided regardless of whether the student has a disability or a documented need in an IEP or Section 504 Plan:
+These universal accessibility tools are to be provided regardless of whether the student has a disability or a documented need in an IEP or Section 504 Plan.
+A resource for keyboard commands, buttons/images, and description of their functions are available at this link: